AY2425S2-CS2113-W13-2/tp/docs/team/yeeern27.md

     - Determined overlap by checking for non-collision between the participant's available time and the event duration.
     - Intergrated debug print statements to assist with runtime verification of availability.
     - Displayed a warning via the UI when the participant is not free for the event.
+    - Integrated with the `addparticipant` command for execution.

 ### Implementation of JUnit Test Case
 - **Added JUnit test case for** :
     - DuplicateEventTest.java
+    - FilterCommandFactoryTest.java
+    - PrintMatchingEventsTest.java
+    - UITest.java

 - Ensure coverage of edge case.

 ## Contribution to User Guide
-to be added
+- Added features for `find` and `duplicate` command.
+- Contributed to the Features section by including the examples for each command based on the latest version of code.
+- Checked and finalised the User Guide.

 ## Contribution to Developer Guide
-to be added
+Contributed to the UI section by listing the different methods in the UI and their functions.

 ## Contribution to Team-based task
   - Helped to write the skeleton of the code for first draft.
   - Reviewed and coordinated the merging of code.
   - Helped with documentations and milestone deliverables.
+  - Edited the coding style to ensure it matches with the standard coding style.

 ## Review / Mentoring Contribution
-  - Assisted with testing and implementation of user input.
+  - Assisted with debugging of teammates' code.
-  - Reviewed PRs and edited coding sytle to match gradletest.
+  - Reviewed and debugged `listparticipants` code.